Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The Ordinary Retinol 0.2% in Squalane

 The Ordinary Retinol 0.2% is the ideal Night 2 product for skin cycling.
 Retinol is the gold standard for anti-aging and collagen production.
 0.2% is beginner-friendly — strong enough to see results, gentle enough not to cause excessive irritation.
-The squalane base is hydrating and reduces typical retinol side effects. $5-8 is an exceptional price for retinol. highly rated by customers from skin cyclers who pair this with their Night 1 exfoliant.
+The squalane base is hydrating and reduces typical retinol side effects. $5-8 is an exceptional price for retinol.
+Well-reviewed on Amazon from skin cyclers who pair this with their Night 1 exfoliant.
 Using retinol only on Night 2 (after exfoliation rest day) is the dermatologist-recommended approach because it prevents irritation overload.

 Pregnant women (retinoids contraindicated), people with active breakouts, those wanting higher concentrations immediately